PANHANDLE EASTERN PIPE LINE COMPANY, LP

 ORGANIZATION AND BASIS OF PRESENTATION

-Southern Union Panhandle LLC, an indirect wholly-owned subsidiary of ETP, owns a 1% general partnership interest in PEPL and ETP indirectly owns a 99% limited partnership interest in PEPL.
+Southern Union Panhandle LLC, an indirect wholly-owned subsidiary of ETP, owns a 1% general partner interest in PEPL and ETP indirectly owns a 99% limited partner interest in PEPL.

 Basis of Presentation

 The unaudited financial information included in this Form 10-Q has been prepared on the same basis as the audited consolidated financial statements included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2017.
 In the opinion of the Company’s management, such financial information reflects all adjustments necessary for a fair presentation of the financial position and the results of operations for such interim periods in accordance with GAAP.
 All intercompany items and transactions have been eliminated in consolidation.
 Certain information and footnote disclosures normally included in annual consolidated financial statements prepared in accordance with GAAP have been omitted pursuant to the rules and regulations of the SEC.